Northeast Kingdom Waste Management District

 Oil tanks can be disposed as scrap metal at the Lyndonville Recycling Center.
 Tank must have a 12in x 12inch hole cut into the side before recycling to ensure vapors are released.

-Paints, varnishes, stains, and thinners are household hazardous wastes and are collected annually by appointment at the Lyndonville Recycling Center from May 1- early Oct., or at any HHW Collection Event.
-Or, 5 gallons a day can be brought to any participating PaintCare location.
+Paints, varnishes, stains, and thinners are household hazardous wastes and are collected seasonally by appointment at the Lyndonville Recycling Center.
+May 1- Oct 1, or at any Household Hazardous Waste collection.
+5 gallons a day can be brought to any participating PaintCare location.

 Paint Cans, Empty